Today's Yule Season Update for Ubisoft's Assassin's Creed Valhalla brings with it additional free content to the game for all players.

 Make sure to keep an eye out on Twitter later today for another chance to win, and follow @RockstarGames to retweet the official contest entry tweet (seen below).
 From there, 10 more winners will be chosen from entries received by February 13, 2021.

-The post The Music of Red Dead Redemption 2: The Housebuilding EP Now Available appeared first on GamersHeroes.
+RT for your chance to win a copy of The Music of Red Dead Redemption 2: The Housebuilding EP on blue sky vinyl.

 See the modern re-telling of Toylogic and Square Enix's NieR Replicant with the latest gameplay video for the game.